goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 This package provides a framework for managing multiple versions of objects within a ZODB database.
 The framework defines several interfaces that objects may provide to participate with the framework.
-For an object to particpate in version control, it must provide `IVersionable`.  `IVersionable` is an interface that promises that there will be adapters to:
+For an object to participate in version control, it must provide `IVersionable`.  `IVersionable` is an interface that promises that there will be adapters to: